How to cook picanha steak in the style of Brazilian churrasco. Enjoy a flavorful charcoal grilled steak that melts in your mouth.

 How to Cook Picanha Steak

-The best way to cook this Brazilian steak is over lump charcoals just like the gauchos and modern churrascarias do.
-It simply does not taste the same if a gas grill, a stove top skillet or a broiler are used.
+The best way to cook a Brazilian picanha steak is on high heat over lump charcoals just like the gauchos and modern churrascarias do.
+It simply does not taste the same if a gas grill, a stove top skillet or an oven broiler are used.

 Here are a few important tips: